-Virtually all operations that can be performed on metal, including machining, drilling, tapping, shaping, routing, sawing, milling and bonding, can be performed on Thordon.
-Thordon can also be worked or shaped with conventional hand tools, keeping in mind that carbide tipped cutting blades should be used to prevent heat build up when sawing.
+Virtually all operations that can be performed on metal, including machining, drilling, tapping, shaping, routing, sawing, milling and bonding, can be performed on Thordon elastomeric materials.
+Thordon elastomeric materials can also be worked or shaped with conventional hand tools, keeping in mind that carbide tipped cutting blades should be used to prevent heat build up when sawing.

-b) MACHINING XL, SXL or COMPAC
+b) MACHINING XL, SXL AND COMPAC